exodus31/EVM_Machine_Arduino/README.md

 - **3D-Printed Structure**: A custom-built frame to hold the Arduino, keypad, and other components.

 ## How It Works
-1. The voter enters their unique identification code using the 4x4 keypad.
+1. The voter enters the party code that he wants to vote for using the 4x4 keypad.
 2. After the vote is registered, the system enters a 2-minute sleep mode to prevent multiple votes in quick succession.
 3. The system is equipped with error handling to manage invalid input and ensure voting security.